-In HSMS V11.0 and higher, the agreed backup server can be used to implicitly recall files which were migrated from shared pubsets, see section "Backup server" on page 335).
+In HSMS V11.0 and higher, the agreed backup server can be used to implicitly recall files which were migrated from shared pubsets, see section "Backup server").
 For this purpose, a relevant value must be set in the relevant pubset environment for the archive attribute BACKUP-SERVER-USAGE of the assigned default system archive SYSMIGRATE.